Image Specifications –

 ISO: 200

-Focus Method: 20-frame focus stack
+Focus Method: 20-frame multi-stack

 Stabilization: Tripod + macro rail